dancer1325/aws-secrets-manager-docs/doc_source/security-encryption.md

 ## Encryption and decryption processes<a name="security-encryption-encrypt"></a>

-To encrypt the secret value in a secret, Secrets Manager uses the following process\.
+* Secrets Manager process to encrypt the secret value

-1. Secrets Manager calls the AWS KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation with the ID of the KMS key for the secret and a request for a 256\-bit AES symmetric key\.
-AWS KMS returns a plaintext data key and a copy of that data key encrypted under the KMS key\.
+  1. Secrets Manager -- calls the -- AWS KMS [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation /
+     1. inputs
+        1. KMS key's ID
+        2. 256\-bit AES symmetric key
+     2. AWS KMS returns a
+        1. plaintext data key
+        2. copy of the encrypted data key

-1. Secrets Manager uses the plaintext data key and the Advanced Encryption Standard \(AES\) algorithm to encrypt the secret value outside of AWS KMS\.
-It removes the plaintext key from memory as soon as possible after using it\.
+  2. once it's generated -> Secrets Manager removes the plaintext key from memory

-1. Secrets Manager stores the encrypted data key in the metadata of the secret so it is available to decrypt the secret value\.
-However, none of the Secrets Manager APIs return the encrypted secret or the encrypted data key\.
+  3. Secrets Manager stores the encrypted data key | secret's metadata
+     1. allows
+        1. decrypting the secret value
+     2. 👀NONE of the Secrets Manager APIs return the 👀
+        1. encrypted secret or
+        2. encrypted data key

-To decrypt an encrypted secret value:
+* Secrets Manager process to decrypt an encrypted secret value

-1. Secrets Manager calls the AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation and passes in the encrypted data key\.
+  1. Secrets Manager -- calls the -- AWS KMS [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation /
+     1. inputs
+        1. encrypted data key

-1. AWS KMS uses the KMS key for the secret to decrypt the data key\.
-It returns the plaintext data key\.
+  2. AWS KMS returns the plaintext data key
+  3. Secrets Manager

-1. Secrets Manager uses the plaintext data key to decrypt the secret value\.
-Then it removes the data key from memory as soon as possible\.
+     1. -- decrypts, via the plaintext data key, -- the secret value
+     2. -- removes the -- data key from memory

 ## How Secrets Manager uses your KMS key<a name="security-encryption-using-cmk"></a>

+* TODO:
 Secrets Manager uses the KMS key that is associated with a secret to generate a data key for each secret value\.
 Secrets Manager also uses the KMS key to decrypt that data key when it needs to decrypt the encrypted secret value\.
 You can track the requests and responses in AWS CloudTrail events, [Amazon CloudWatch Logs](https://docs.aws.amazon.com/kms/latest/developerguide/services-secrets-manager.html#asm-logs), and audit trails\.

 The following Secrets Manager operations trigger a request to use your KMS key\.